World Cup winner De Klerk celebrates Sale return with La Rochelle win

 South Africa's Rugby World Cup winner Faf de Klerk made a victorious return to club duty as Sale beat 14-man La Rochelle 25-15 in the European Champions Cup on Sunday.

-The French outfit played the entire second half with just 14 men after France hooker Pierre Bourgarit was shown a red card for making putting his fingers into contact with the eye of the hosts' flanker Tom Curry.
+The French outfit played the entire second half with just 14 men after France hooker Pierre Bourgarit was shown a red card for making contact with the eye of the hosts' flanker Tom Curry.

 Sale led 7-0 after eight minutes as the US Eagles' fly-half AJ MacGinty converted Rohan Janse van Rensburg's try.

-Vincent Rattez's effort after 20 minutes and Brock James' extras brought the side level.
+Vincent Rattez's effort after 20 minutes and Brock James' extras brought the sides level.

 MacGinty, who featured for the Americans at the World Cup, slotted a penalty on 32 minutes before Bourgarit's moment of madness two minutes before the break.